XDC-Community/docs/get-details/smart-contract-details/flattening-smart-contracts/flattening-smart-contracts-with-hardhat.md

 Then open `MyCounterFlatten.sol` and remove every line which starts with `// SPDX-License-Identifier` except the first one.
 We do this because Block Explorer does not accepts contracts with mutliple license definitions.

-## 🔍 Veryfing Contracts on the Block Explorer
+## 🔍 Verifying Contracts on the Block Explorer

-Once you have successfully deployed your smart contract to the blockchain, it might be interesting to verify you contract on [XinFin Block Explorer](https://explorer.xinfin.network/).
+Once you have successfully deployed your smart contract to the blockchain, it might be interesting to verify your contract on [XinFin Block Explorer](https://explorer.xinfin.network/).

-Lets grab the `MyCounter.sol` address from the previous step: this address is in the Ethereum standard but we can simply swap the `0x` prefix for `xdc` and search for our newly deployed contract on [XinFin Block Explorer](https://explorer.xinfin.network/):
+Let's grab the `MyCounter.sol` address from the previous step: this address is in the Ethereum standard but we can simply swap the `0x` prefix for `xdc` and search for our newly deployed contract on [XinFin Block Explorer](https://explorer.xinfin.network/):

 ![Verify 01](https://user-images.githubusercontent.com/78161484/190875518-828c0061-71de-42c2-b222-0b8427852d01.png)

-And click in the `Verify And Publish` Option.
+And click on the `Verify And Publish` Option.

 We will be redirected to the Contract verification page where we need to fill out: